 For most Shore Tours, there is no minimum age for children as long as a parent or guardian accompanies them.
-Unaccompanied passengers must be older than 18 years of age or if younger, a written consent from their parent or legal guardian must be provided directly to the Shore Tours Manager/Operator once onboard.
+Unaccompanied guests must be older than 18 years of age or if younger, a written consent from their parent or legal guardian must be provided directly to the Shore Tours Manager/Operator once onboard.

 On both our snorkelling and bike tours a minimum age restriction may apply and may vary by tour.
-For Introductory Scuba Diving tours, there is a minimum age of 12 years and all passengers under 18 years must have written consent and be accompanied by a parent or guardian.
+For Introductory Scuba Diving tours, there is a minimum age of 12 years and all guests under 18 years must have written consent and be accompanied by a parent or guardian.
 Parents of children who wish to participate on biking tours should enquire at the Shore Tours Desk onboard as we will need to verify that an appropriate size bike can be arranged.

 Are there any other restrictions on Shore Tours?

 Yes, some Shore Tours have additional restrictions to ensure your enjoyment and safety.
 Please refer to the individual ‘Note’ section of each Shore Tour Description for any restrictions, or consult with the Shore Tours Manager onboard.
 Scuba Divers should refer to the Q&A section in this website that refers to Scuba Diving tours.
-Pregnant passengers should consult the Shore Tours Manager prior to booking any Shore Tour.
+Pregnant guests should consult the Shore Tours Manager prior to booking any Shore Tour.